 Top eLearning authoring tools use the cloud

 The authoring tool market, in general, has been slow to adapt to the possibilities provided by SaaS, such as shared courses and resources, integrated review capabilities and seamless collaboration among global teams.
-However, at gomo, we understand how the cloud can benefit our clients and have incorporated these features into the authoring tool suite.
+However, at Gomo, we understand how cloud-based authoring can benefit our clients and have incorporated these features into the authoring tool suite.

 Our innovative use of the cloud is one of the reasons why we have received excellent feedback from our customers, who find it saves them time, money and resources and helps to deliver high-quality learning at scale.